-Diet and exercise by itself are probably not enough to "cure" your condition (though it may for some) but it will allow you to feel better, help maintains your weight and improves thyroid function.
+Diet and exercise by themselves are probably not enough to “cure” your condition (though they may for some) but they will allow you to feel better, help maintains your weight, and improves thyroid function.

 Included with diet and exercise should be stress reduction techniques.

-Techniques such as meditation are also incredibly powerful at reducing stress and help you cope with difficult situations.
+Techniques such as meditation are also incredibly powerful at reducing stress and helping you cope with difficult situations.

 Stress may not always be within your control, but what you can control is how well you cope with it by adding certain techniques.